Net Unrealized Appreciation (NUA): Tax Treatment & Strategies

 Here’s how the NUA rules generally work:

-• If you pull the company stock out of your former employer’s 401(k) plan in a lump-sum distribution, tax is deferred on the NUA until you sell the stock (you still must pay tax on your cost basis at your ordinary tax rate),
+- If you pull the company stock out of your former employer’s 401(k) plan in a lump-sum distribution, tax is deferred on the NUA until you sell the stock (you still must pay tax on your cost basis at your ordinary tax rate).

 If there isn’t a lump-sum distribution, tax is only deferred on NUA resulting from nondeductible employee contributions.
 Any NUA resulting from deductible voluntary employee contributions is taxed in the year of the distribution.

 Also note that you can elect to include NUA in your taxable income for the tax year you receive it.
-If you were born before January 2, 1936, and go this route, you might be able to figure the tax on your NUA using an alternative method (i.e., “20% capital gain election” or “10-year tax option”).
+If you were born before January 2, 1936, and go this route, you might be able to figure the tax on your NUA using an alternative method (such as “20% capital gain election” or “10-year tax option”).

 TurboTax Tip: